 Our country is a developing country.
 According to the Human Development Index of 2020, India is ranked 131 out of 189 countries.
-In the last several years, the GDP of our country has seen many ups and downs, but there are some cities of India that are moving ahead in terms of progress and prosperity.
+In the last several years, the GDP of our country has seen many ups and downs, but there are some cities in India that are moving ahead in terms of progress and prosperity.

-Do you know about those cities of India, is your city one of them.
+Do you know about those cities in India, is your city one of them.
 If you want to know the answers to these questions, then stay with us in this article, we will tell you about the 10 fastest growing cities in India, which are developing very fast.

 India’s fastest growing city list

 With an annual growth rate of 9.17%, Surat is one of the most progressive cities in the world, Surat’s fastest-growing city in India, and the hub of the world’s largest diamond polishing and cutting industry.

 A large part of the GDP of Surat city depends on its diamond industry, apart from this it is the first choice of people doing the real estate business.
 Surat is the third cleanest city in India.
 And it is also considered the hub of India’s ad facial fabrics.
 You hardly know that friends Surat is the only city in India that has more than 100 flyovers.